Gradient penalty from a maximum margin perspective: Generalized framework of Maximum-margin classification

+Here we show how to generalize the idea behind maximizing the geometric margin into arbitrary loss functions with a gradient penalty.
+Directly maximizing the geometric margin is an ill-posed problem.
+The numerator and denominator are dependent on one another; increasing the functional margin also increases the norm of the gradient (and vice-versa).
+Thereby, there are infinite solutions which maximize the geometric margin.
+For this reason, the common approach (as in SVM literature; see \citet{cortes1995support}) is to: i) constrain the numerator and minimize the denominator, or ii) constrain the denominator and maximize the numerator.

+Approach i) consists of minimizing the denominator and constraining the numerator using the following formulation:

+The main limitation of this approach is that it only works when the data are separable.
+However, if we take the opposite approach of maximizing a function of $y f(x)$ and constraining the denominator $|| f(x) ||_2$, we can still solve the problem with non-separable data.
+This corresponds to approach ii):

+The constraint chosen can be enforced by either i) using a KKT multiplier \citep{kuhn1951nonlinear, karush1939minima} or ii) approximately imposing it with a soft-penalty.
+Furthermore, one can use any margin-based loss function rather than directly maximize $yf(x)$.
+Thus, we can generalize this idea by using the following formulation:

-where $F,g:\mathbb{R}\to \mathbb{R}$ and $\lambda$ is a scalar penalty term.
-There are many potential choices of $F$ and $g$ which we can use.
+where $L,g:\mathbb{R}\to \mathbb{R}$ and $\lambda$ is a scalar penalty term.
+There are many potential choices of $L$ and $g$ which we can use.

+If $L$ is chosen to be the hinge function (i.e., $L(z)=max(0,1-z)$), we ignore samples far from the boundary (as in Hard-Margin SVMs).
+For general choices of $L$, every sample may influence the solution.
+The identity function $L(z)=z$, cross entropy with sigmoid activation $L(z)=-\log(\text{sigmoid}(z)))$ and least-squares $L(z)=(1-z)^2$ are also valid choices.

-The standard choice of $g$ (in SVMs) is $g(z)=(z^2-1)$.
-This corresponds to constraining $|| \nabla_x f(x) || = 1$ or $|| \nabla_x f(x) || \leq 1$ for all $x$ (by KKT conditions).
-Since the gradient norm is a random variable, we do not want it to be equal to one everywhere.
-For this reason, we will generally work with softer constraints of the form $g(z)=(z-1)^2$ or $g(z)=max(0,z-1)$.
+A standard choice of $g$ is $g(z)=(z^2-1)$.
+This corresponds to constraining $|| \nabla_x f(x) ||_2^2 = 1$ or $|| \nabla_x f(x) ||_2^2 \leq 1$ for all $x$ (by KKT conditions).
+As an alternative, we can also consider soft constraints of the form $g(z)=(z-1)^2$ or $g(z)=max(0,z-1)$.
 The first function enforces a soft equality constraint so that $z\approx 1$ while the second function enforces a soft inequality constraint so that $z \leq 1$.

-Of note, under perfect separation of the data and with a linear classifier, it has been shown that the empirical version of equation \eqref{eqn:6} (integrating over a dataset $D$ drawn from distribution $\mathbb{D}$) divided by its norm is equivalent to \eqref{eqn:1} under the constraint $||w||=1$ when $\lambda \to 0$ \citep{rosset2004margin}.
-This is true for cross-entropy and Hinge loss functions, but not least-squares.
-This implies that, under strong assumptions, maximizing the expected margin could also maximize the minimum margin.
+Soft constraints are useful if the goal is not to obtain the maximum margin solution but to obtain a solution that leads to a large-enough margin.

+Of importance, MMCs can be seen as a generalization of Support Vector Machines (SVMs).
+When $p=2$ and $f$ is linear ($f(x)=w^T x$), equation \ref{eqn:2} corresponds exactly to Hard-Margin SVMs and equation \ref{eqn:6} with $L(z)=max(0,1-z)$ and $g(z)=(z^2-1)$ corresponds exactly to Soft-Margin SVMs \citep{cortes1995support}.